AhnmedAli/Cooperative-Scheduler/README.md

 		}
      - #### void dispatch (void)
-       ThisAPI is used to remove the highest priority task from the queue and run it
+       This API is used to remove the highest priority task from the queue and run it

            It checks first if there is a ready task in the queue to run it, and then point to the following task